Vyral/base-template/_posts/2020-03-16-how-has-covid-19-affected-the-real-estate-market.md

 If you're practicing social distancing, I'd be happy to offer you a virtual consultation.
 There's no need to meet in person.&nbsp;**We can discuss your specific needs in detail**, and I can also provide you with a virtual tour of homes you may be interested in.

 Sellers: Setting up a mandatory hand washing station at open houses may be a great call.
-It communicates to the buyers that you're on their page--doing your civic duty to take COVID-19 seriously, but also determined to take advantage of great spring conditions.
+It communicates to the buyers that you're on their page–doing your civic duty to take COVID-19 seriously, but also determined to take advantage of great spring conditions.

 If you have any real estate-related questions or you want more specific stats on how our market is performing, please reach out to me anytime.
 For COVID-19-related questions, routinely check the&nbsp;[**Centers for Disease Control website**](https://www.cdc.gov/coronavirus/2019-ncov/index.html)&nbsp;or contact medical professionals.
 Sincerely,&nbsp;